csdms/babelizer/docs/source/index.rst

-The *babelizer* is an open source Python utility, developed by the `Community Surface Dynamics Modeling System`_ (CSDMS), for wrapping models that expose a `Basic Model Interface`_ (BMI) so they can imported as Python packages.
+The *babelizer* is an open source Python utility, developed by the `Community Surface Dynamics Modeling System`_ (CSDMS), for wrapping models that expose a `Basic Model Interface`_ (BMI) so they can be imported as Python packages.

 Supported languages include: